supremeninjacoder/searchengine/README.md

 Note : Please copy paste cloud9-2.0.2-SNAPSHOT-fatjar.jar file into the DocIdToTitle/lib and DumpPlainText/lib sub folders.
-This is done to keep the size of the coursework2 zip file minimal.
+This is done to keep the size of the searchengine zip file minimal.

 # 2.1	Document Id to Page Title  Mapping